10 Simple Steps You Can Take to Improve Your Home Exercise Routine

 This may be hard to do but you must turn off your phone when you’re exercising.

-You know all those beeps, bongs, rings and alerts your phone makes to tell you someone emailed, texted, or breathed at your Facebook?
+You know all those beeps, bongs, rings and alerts your phone makes to tell you someone emailed, texted, or breathed at your Facebook or LinkedIn account?
 Guess what?
 They’re distracting.

 Make your fitness hour the most important thing you’re doing for that moment in time.